greenbagels/earfuck/README.md

 1. ...get the base interpreter working ✓
 2. Add support for reading programs from files ✓
-3. Adjust base interpreter to output to POSIX/WINAPI Beep() function
+3. Adjust base interpreter to output to POSIX/WINAPI-compliant beep() function ✓
 4. Utilize MIDI library or other sound engine to output sounds (perhaps even different timbres?)

 # License